Amitvardi/Lab-Project/README.md

 ```
 # step 9 - scrapping Coursera website:

-We scraped the Coursera website according to the general subjects we tested. let's see an example of the top three courses from some of the general subjects.:
+We scrapped the Coursera website according to the general subjects we tested.
+we collect  for each general subject the first 8 pages each page contain 12 courses, as a result 12*8=96 courses for each subject.
+we did this process for 8 courses , overall 96*8=768 courses.

+As a result of the huge amount of courses we have collected, we have selected the top 3 courses from some of the general subjects for presentation purposes only.

 Economy Courses: